-The long-term goal of the fellowship is to develop leaders with a personal commitment to promote excellence and integrity in the practice of journalism in the face of difficult political climates.
-The fellowship seeks journalists dedicated to ethical decision-making and leadership values so that they in turn may practice a journalism that informs and inspires citizens of all nations and faiths to think critically about the complex world in which they live.
+The Fellowship aims to equip journalists with ethical decision-making and leadership values so they in turn will practice a journalism that informs and inspires citizens of all nations and faiths to think critically about the complex world in which they live.

-The Media Project Coaching and Leadership Fellowship requires a yearlong commitment to explore various aspects of coaching and leadership skills by:
+The Fellowship is a yearlong commitment to explore various aspects of coaching and leadership skills by:

 ~Attending, at the expense of The Media Project, a workshop during the week of October 7-14, 2017, on the campus of The Poynter Institute in St. Petersburg, Florida.
 Jill Geisler, who guided the leadership and management programs of The Poynter Institute for 16 years, will conduct the core training sessions.
 She recently launched Jill Geisler Leadership, LLC to build on the success of her popular leadership guide, “Work Happy: What Great Bosses Know.”

 ~ Selecting and coaching two (2) journalists in their country over the course of a 12-month period beginning at the conclusion of our seminar.